 To honor Ned’s spirit and legacy, the standard is high—nominated individuals should reflect the best of who and what the opportunity finance industry is.

-The OFN Board will select the 2017 Awardee.
-The Awardee will be invited to speak at the OFN Conference in Washington, D.C. in September 26-28.
+The OFN Board will select the Awardee, who will be invited to speak at the OFN Conference in Chicago, October 8-11.

 Former Ned Gramlich recipients include: